‘Despicable’: Climate groups blasted for urging Biden to turn down heat on China

 Marc Morano, publisher of Climate Depot, called it “bonkers” to limit the U.S. focus on China to climate change.

-“In doing so, we are going to completely kneecap the United States by continuing to shut down our energy and then turning it over to China, which by the way is building the equivalent of one new coal plant a week as America shuts down our energy,” said Mr. Morano on Fox’s “Tucker Carlson Tonight.”
+“In doing so, we are going to completely kneecap the United States by continuing to shut down our energy and then turning it over to China, which by the way is building the equivalent of one new coal plant a week as America shuts down our energy,” said Mr. Morano on Fox News Channel’s “Tucker Carlson Tonight.”

 Not on the letter was the Natural Resources Defense Council, which was the target of a House Natural Resources Committee inquiry in 2018 over its involvement in China, where the group has provided “technical and legal expertise for more than 20 years,” according to the NRDC website.